pradyunsg/furo/docs/customisation/index.md

 ### `light_css_variables`/`dark_css_variables`

 Furo makes extensive use of [CSS variables][css-variables].
-These can be overridden by the user and are used for stylizing nearly all elements of the documentation.
+These can be overridden by the user and are used for stylizing nearly all elements of the documentation. {doc}`colors` contains important details of how these variables are used.

 Setting `*_css_variables` is the recommended mechanism to override Furo's default values for these variables.